-With a growing presence on the cardiovascular market, Recordati Hellas, in addition to Lercadip® (lercanidipine) and its fixed combination with enalapril Lercaprel[®], successfully markets Lopresor[®] (metoprolol), a selective beta-blocker indicated for the treatment of various cardiovascular diseases and in particular for hypertension and angina pectoris which has become the Greek subsidiary's main product.
-In June 2014 the new product Livazo® (pitavastatin), an innovative statin used in the treatment of dyslipidemia, was launched and is expected to play an important role in the growth of the subsidiary.
+With a growing presence on the cardiovascular market, Recordati Hellas, in addition to Lercadip® (lercanidipine) and its fixed combination with enalapril Lercaprel®, successfully markets Lopresor® (metoprolol), a selective beta-blocker indicated for the treatment of various cardiovascular diseases and in particular for hypertension and angina pectoris which has become the Greek subsidiary's main product.
+The subsidiary's growth is also due to the sales development of Livazo® (pitavastatin), Urorec® (silodosin), Lomexin (fenticonazole) and to the launch in 2015 of Citrafleet®, a bowel cleanser used in the preparation of any diagnostic procedure which requires emptying of the intestines.